AndrewHoehn/Content_Slurpers/README.md

 - May not handle JavaScript-rendered content
 - Language detection may not be 100% accurate for very short texts

-# Single_Domain_PDF_Scraper.py

-This Python script is a web crawler designed to spider an entire domain and download all unique PDF files found within it.
-It operates in two distinct phases: spidering and downloading, providing a comprehensive solution for bulk PDF retrieval from websites.

-## Features

-- **Domain-wide Spidering**: Crawls an entire domain, following internal links to discover all accessible pages.
-- **PDF URL Extraction**: Identifies and collects URLs of all PDF files encountered during the spidering process.
-- **Duplicate Detection**: Uses MD5 hashing to avoid downloading duplicate PDFs, even if they have different filenames.
-- **Two-Phase Operation**:
-  1. Spiders the domain to collect all PDF URLs.
-  2. Downloads unique PDFs in a separate phase.
-- **Progress Tracking**: Provides detailed progress updates during both spidering and downloading phases.
-- **User-Friendly**: Prompts for domain URL and save location, making it easy to use for various domains.
-- **Error Handling**: Gracefully handles exceptions to ensure the script continues running even if individual page access fails.

-## Usage

-1. Run the script.
-2. Enter the URL of the domain you wish to spider when prompted.
-3. Choose to either spider the entire domain, or just the homepage-linked URLs
-4. Specify the folder where you want to save the downloaded PDFs.
-5. The script will first spider the domain, then download unique PDFs.

-## Output

-- Console updates on spidering progress.
-- Detailed download progress, including counts and percentages.
-- Final summary of PDFs found and downloaded.

-## Requirements

-- Python 3.x
-- Libraries: requests, beautifulsoup4

-## Ethical Considerations

-This tool is intended for legitimate use cases such as archiving, research, or personal use.
-Always ensure you have the right to download content from the target domain and adhere to the website's terms of service and robots.txt file.

 # PDF_Text_Converter.py